 Inferior vena cava filters are implanted in thousands of Americans to stop life-threatening blood clots from reaching the lungs.
 Investigations show that manufacturers may have hidden IVC filter complications and the device’s potentially fatal flaws.

 |IVC filters may come with immediate and long-term complications, such as fracture and migration.||Nearly 20 percent of IVC filter removal attempts were unsuccessful, while permanent filters pose a higher risk of deep vein thrombosis.||Media organizations and the FDA are targeting manufacturers who hid device complications from the public.||Individuals implanted with failed IVC filters can seek help from trained advocates.|

-The Truth: Complications from IVC Filters
+- 1 The Truth: IVC Filters

 An inferior vena cava filter (IVC filter) is a metallic cone-shaped device designed to prevent blood clots from migrating to major organs.
 It’s used to protect against stroke and pulmonary embolism (PE), which occurs when a blood clot creates a life-threatening blockage in the lungs.